fastly/compute-js-static-publish/MIGRATING.md

 ## Webpack

-Starting with `v4.0.0` of this tool, Webpack is no longer required and is disabled by default for new applications.
+Starting with `v4.0.0` of this tool, webpack is no longer required and is disabled by default for new applications.
 This can simplify development and result in shorter build times.

-You may still wish to use Webpack if you need some of the features it provides, e.g., the ability to use loaders, asset modules, module replacement, dynamic imports, etc.
+You may still wish to use webpack if you need some of the features it provides, e.g., the ability to use loaders, asset modules, module replacement, dynamic imports, etc.

-To migrate away from using Webpack, make the following changes in your `./compute-js` directory:
+To migrate away from using webpack, make the following changes in your `./compute-js` directory:

-* First, check your `webpack.config.js` file to make sure you aren't actually depending on any custom Webpack features.
+* First, check your `webpack.config.js` file to make sure you aren't actually depending on any custom webpack features.
 When you're ready, continue to the next step.
 * Delete `webpack.config.js`.
 * Modify `static-publish.rc.js`:
   * Change the line `module.exports = {` to `const config = {`